Before I had children my husband and I used to debate, are kids less safe today than when we were growing up?

 What I found led me to realize my husband was right, kids are safer today than they used to be.
 But, only in some ways.

 There are new dangers and challenges we did not have growing up back in the 80's.
 The internet and social media being the main one.

 But what about playing outside?
 And stranger abduction?

-This is sad but if the view of my yard is obstructed I won't let her go out there without someone watching her.
+This is sad but if the view of my yard is obstructed, I won't let my youngest go out there without someone watching her.

 I love the idea of free range parenting.
 Let them be free, let them explore, let them become independent, but as I said above I am probably not comfortable actually doing it.